 Factors influencing success and amount of time required to remove a tattoo include your skin type, location of the tattoo, colors and amounts of ink, scarring or tissue change, layers of ink, immune system function, and circulation.
 Most of these are not under your control!
 But you can control the length of time between treatments, your nutrition, amount of stress, sleep, exercise, and fluid levels.

 You, our client, are our top priority here at Vedas.
-Located in The Woodlands, Texas, our North Houston office is conveniently located only 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Located in The Woodlands, Texas, our North Houston office is conveniently located only minutes from I-45 (Houston’s North Freeway) in The Woodlands.

 We offer you a free consultation for personalized information on tattoo removal The Woodlands.
 Come get acquainted with Dr. Nangrani, our board-certified Medical Director.
 She has practiced for over 15 years.
 Please call our office to schedule your consultation (281) 298-5476.